sonic-net/SONiC/doc/Local_Auth_ext_PAC_1315/PAC#1315-LA-HLD.md

 ### 2.2.2 Local Authentication support for MAC Authentication Bypass

 PAC makes use of MAC Authentication Bypass (MAB) feature to authenticate devices like cameras or printers which do not support 802.1x.
 MAB makes use of the device MAC address to authenticate the client.
-If user configures/enables Local Authentication then device mac addresses are verified against local database.
-If the client MAC address is present in the local database then Local Auth Module returns Authorisation success along with VLAN ID.
+If user configures/enables Local Authentication then device mac addresses are verified against RedisDB.
+If the client MAC address is present in the DB then Local Auth Module returns Authorisation success along with VLAN ID.
 Then the client is allowed network access in the specific VLAN.

 ### 2.2.3 Warmboot